timacdonald/json-api/README.md

 ### Customising the resource `"type"`

-You can customise the resolution of the `type` by specifying an type resolver in your service provider.
+You can customise the resolution of the `type` by specifying a type resolver in your service provider.

 ```php
 <?php